 I've just downloaded data from the Epiphyt database.
 Why are there duplicates in this database?

 Initially, the Epiphyt database records a large number of disease observations on agricultural crops.
-The original observation data correspond to the observation of a crop, in a given place and on a given day, for which the health status of a plant is described by looking at the presence/absence and intensity of several pathogens (fungi, insects...), and its phenological stage.
+The original observation data correspond to the observation of a crop, in a given place and on a given day, for which the health status of a plant is described by looking at the presence/absence and intensity of several pathogens (fungi, insects, ...), and its phenological stage.
 The TEMPO portal broadcasts the observations as they appear in the original database, and since the pathogen information (presence, absence, intensity, etc.) is not redistributed, the phenological data is duplicated.
 The choice is thus left to process the data and eliminate duplicates.

 Is it possible to tell whether the data in TEMPO refer to winter wheat (or winter barley) or spring wheat?